telerik/ajax-docs/controls/linkbutton/accessibility-and-internationalization/keyboard-support.md

 >note Note: By default tab-access is disabled in Safari.
 To enable it, check "Preferences > Advanced > Press tab to highlight each item on a page".

->note To execute a selected Link button you may need to press the Enter key after the access key.

 ## See Also

  * [WCAG 2.0 and Section 508 Accessibility Compliance]({%slug linkbutton/accessibility-and-internationalization/wcag-2.0-and-section-508-accessibility-compliance%})